The Community Foundation administers a number of special awards to recognize achievement and dedication in our community.

 To be eligible for this award, students must:

 - GPA of 3.0 or higher

 - Soccer player

-- Mercer County or Middlesex County resident
+- Mercer County, Middlesex County or Burlington County resident

 - Volunteer work/community service experience

 - Resume or overview of your activities/volunteer commitments and soccer team experience;

 - One-page essay: What is a global cause you feel strongly about, and if you had the means and time how would you contribute to it?